mihails-strasuns/dc/README.md

 - Download latest release for your platform from https://github.com/mihails-strasuns/dc/releases
 - Create a folder where all toolchain will be stored (`$D-DIR`) and put downloaded binary inside it
-- Run the binary once with no argument to create the initial directory structure
-- Add `$D-DIR/bin` to `$PATH` as appropriate for your platform
+- Run the binary once with no argument to create the initial directory structure.
+It will try adding itself `$PATH` for the current user as appropriate for your platform.
+  Note that this will only have effect on the next login.
 - Run command to download and enable first toolchain.
 For example, `dc use dmd-2.083.2`.

 ## Temporary limitations

 This is early version and has plenty of limitations that should be eventually lifted:

-- No support for switching toolchain within single shell context (like `activate` from `install.sh`)
+- No support for switching toolchain within single shell context (like `activate` from `install.sh`).
+It doesn't fit well with DC approach of reusing single `bin` folder for all versions - some design idea is needed to move forward with it.
-- No multilib support
 - No shared library support.
 It is not yet clear how to make it work while keeping resulting binaries portable.
+Adding naive support would be trivial but misleading thus left out until there is any demand.

 ## Intentional limitations